 We know that many of the effects of acquired brain injury are bound up together.
 Acquired brain injury is best thought of as a set of overlapping difficulties.10

 Fatigue is a good example of a difficulty that may have wider effects.
-Children’s concerns they can’t concentrate or ‘keep up’ with other children may be a source of anxiety to children.
+Children’s concerns that they can’t concentrate or ‘keep up’ with friends their age may be a source of anxiety to them.

 This may be particularly true in school.11 And fatigue may be tangled up with some of the other effects of acquired brain injury.